softtrainee/arlab/docs/mdd_fortran.rst

 Before trying to compile your own binaries, try using the ones packages with the pychron source.
-They are located in ~/Programming/mercurial/pychron/src/modeling/lovera/bin
+They are located in ``~/Programming/mercurial/pychron/src/modeling/lovera/bin``

 Compile for Mac OSX
 ---------------------
 	#.
 Install Xcode.
 		a.
 Download from `Apple Developer Center <https://developer.apple.com/xcode/>`_

-		b.
+		#.
 Although Xcode is free, you must have an Apple account which requires a credit card number.

 	#.
 Install Ifort (Intel Fortran Composer).
 You can get a trial from their website, but it only lasts a month so don’t waste it, or you can buy the academic license for ~$280.
 		a.
 Download Ifort (`link <http://google.com>`_)

-		b.
+		#.
 Register with Intel (`link <https://registrationcenter.intel.com/RegCenter/AutoGen.aspx?ProductID=1524&AccountID=&EmailID=&ProgramID=&RequestDt=&rm=EVAL&lang= .>`_)

-		c.
+		#.
 During installation, it will ask if you want to perform a Command line install, or xcode integration environment, or both – select both.

 	#.
 Open Terminal and navigate to Pychron's Lovera directory::

 		$ cd ~/Programming/mercurial/pychron/src/modeling/lovera

 	#.
 Compile source code.
 		a.
-Pychron provides a bash script to automate the building of the mdd codes.
+Pychron provides a python script to automate the building of the mdd codes.
 It is located in the Pychron Lovera directory. ::

 			$ ./build.py